The Decameron by Giovanni Boccaccio (1940)

 A final note on the author before we touch on the design; Giovanni Boccaccio published other works beyond The Decameron, but that was all the LEC or Heritage Press offered.
 Still, it’s always an honor (in my view) to get your work printed twice by the same high-end publishing house.

-Design-wise, the design of the type was handled by Mr. Macy himself.
+Design-wise, the design of the type for this edition was handled by Mr. Macy himself.
 Kredel was the designer of the boards.
 Cloister (main text) and Centaur (title page and other decorative uses) are the fonts.
 West Virginia Paper Company supplied the paper.
 That’s as far as the Sandglass and book goes in revealing design elements!

 Examples of the In-text Decorations by Kredel (right click and open in new tab for full size):

 Personal Notes – I got this as part of my volunteering at Second Time Around Used Books in Merced.
-The condition is a little rough, and the slipcase is barely together, but the bonus euphemia and scarcity of this book (I’ve only seen this particular copy in a store) made me snag it.
+The condition is a little rough, and the slipcase is barely together, but the bonus ephemera and scarcity of this book (I’ve only seen this particular copy in a store) made me snag it.
 I look forward to reading it sometime.

 Sandglass and Announcement Letter (right click and open in new tab for full size):